hatchet-dev/hatchet-python-quickstart/README.md

 Password: Admin123!!
 ```

 Next, navigate to your settings tab in the Hatchet dashboard.
 You should see a section called "API Keys".
 Click "Create API Key", input a name for the key and copy the key.
-Then set the following environment variables:
+Then copy the environment variable:

 ```
 HATCHET_CLIENT_TOKEN="<token>"
 ```

+You will need this in the examples.

 **Next steps:** see [Running Workflows](#running-workflows) to trigger your first Hatchet workflow.